John de Lancie: Activism

 Raised by secular parents, de Lancie is an advocate for atheism and humanism.
 Of his education in a religious school in Philadelphia, he remembers associating religion with manipulation.
 Rather than developing a religious outlook, he became fascinated by an ever-changing world: "I'm wondering if one of the things at the core of believing in God, or not, has to do with change.
 I have grown to embrace change.
 Personally, I love reading the science section in the paper every morning.
 I'm in awe of humankind's boundless curiosity."

+On May 28, 2016, the American Humanist Association awarded him the Humanist Arts Award.

 On June 4, 2016, he addressed the participants at the Reason Rally in Washington, D.C.
 Speaking in reference to his Star Trek character Q, he said:

 My name is John de Lancie, and I am a god.
 At least, I've played one on TV.
 And I'm here to tell you as a god that I was created by humans.
 And the words I spoke were written by men and women ...
 My creators took great care in exalting me to the position I hold today.
 And just like all the gods before me—Zeus, Baal, Yahweh—my god creators wanted you to believe that I am the omnipotent one. ...
 Truth be told, ...
 I don't exist any more than the thousands of other gods that humans have created, worshipped, and died for since the beginning of time. ...
 But if you insist on believing in me, you do so at your own risk. ...
 I will lead you down the path of ignorance, intolerance, and bigotry. ...
 All because you believe.

 On July 14, 2017, de Lancie attended the unveiling of a statue of Clarence Darrow at the Rhea County Courthouse, Dayton, Tennessee, the site of the Scopes Trial in 1925, where Darrow had argued in favor of the teaching of evolution and secular education.